UMiamiLibraries/sword-deposit/README.md

 ## Navigation

 The `startup.py` file, for its part, is specifically for deploying to Azure App Service on Linux without containers.
-Because the app code is in its own *module* in the `hello_app` folder (which has an `__init__.py`), trying to start the Gunicorn server within App Service on Linux produces an "Attempted relative import in non-package" error.
-The `startup.py` file, therefore, is just a shim to import the app object from the `hello_app` module, which then allows you to use startup:app in the Gunicorn command line (see `startup.txt`).
+Because the app code is in its own *module* in the `web_app` folder (which has an `__init__.py`), trying to start the Gunicorn server within App Service on Linux produces an "Attempted relative import in non-package" error.
+The `startup.py` file, therefore, is just a shim to import the app object from the `web_app` module, which then allows you to use startup:app in the Gunicorn command line (see `startup.txt`).

 ## Contributing